nishantsbi/charlie86.github.io/_posts/2016-12-23-FitteR-(un)HappieR.md

 ```

 <iframe src="/htmlwidgets/fitterhappier/track_sentiment_bar.html"></iframe>
 We have a winner!
 "True Love Waits" is officially the single most depressing Radiohead song to-date.
-To visualize the results, I plotted the combined_sadness of each song with the `highcharter` package.
+To visualize the results, I plotted the sentiment score of each song with the `highcharter` package.

 ## If you think this is over, then you're wrong
 It would be a shame to throw away all of this data without digging a little deeper.
 While searching for the most depressing song, I found a number of other interesting questions to explore.

 ### Has Radiohead gotten sadder over time?
+<iframe src="/htmlwidgets/fitterhappier/album_chart.html"></iframe>
 ### What is the prototypical Radiohead song?

 ## Data Appendix